 (– xtoonator on Reddit)

-I don’t know whether xtoonator actually managed to collect any data for his red cards experiment, and hence, whether there was a conclusion.
-I would like to add that the method suggested by him suffered from a number of fundamental issues, including a serious issue with the sample size.
+We don’t know whether xtoonator actually managed to collect any data for his red cards experiment, and hence, whether there was a conclusion.
+We would like to add that the method suggested by him suffered from a number of fundamental issues, including a serious issue with the sample size.

 As for the actual claim that red cards gives your team a boost, there are easier, more reliable and more valid ways to test it.